Equestrian at the 1980 Summer Olympics – Individual dressage: Competition

-Of the 14 starters in the individual competition, only two of them came from west-block nations – Elisabeth Theurer of Austria and Kyra Kyrklund of Finland.
+Of the 14 starters in the individual competition, only two of them came from Western nations – Elisabeth Theurer of Austria and Kyra Kyrklund of Finland.

 Team competition served as the individual qualifier.
 In the Grand Prix Special, in which only two riders of the Grand Prix class were not allowed to take part, the difference of quality became even more pronounced.
 Theurer, Kyrklund and the three Soviet riders were the only ones who managed to score more than 1000 points.
 Theurer's gold medal however was never in danger and with a classy performance she received 1370 points, almost double as much as the last placed rider from Romania in this individual competition.

 Theurer received criticism for deciding to go to Moscow instead of Goodwood, which hosted the Olympic Festival for west-block nations.
 Without much support from the Austrian Federation, her horse Mon Cherie was flown to Moscow by Niki Lauda.